jose-duarte/home2018/content/offline.md

 type = "offline"
 +++

-You should try to find some internet connection to browse here.
+You should check your internet connection.